m-renaud/libdlibxx/README.md

 Due to the frequency of which dynamic libraries are used to create an instance of an abstract class satisfying some interface, a simple interface for creating objects from factory methods is provided.

+If the instance could not be created, a `shared_ptr` containing `nullptr` will be returned.

 ```cpp
 class base_type